Mark Swainston: Eastern

 On 24 November 2022, Swainston joined Eastern.
-Mark would make his debut in the 3-0 victory over HKFC in the Hong Kong FA Cup quarter-finals, coming on as a substitute for Leon Jones.
+Mark made his debut in the 3–0 victory over HKFC in the Hong Kong FA Cup quarter-finals, coming on as a substitute for Leon Jones.

+Move to England

+Ahead of the 2025–26 season, Swainston moved to England, joining Isthmian League Premier Division club Lewes before signing for Hastings United in September 2025.
+In December 2025, he joined fellow Isthmian League South East Division side Crowborough Athletic.

 International career

 Swainston made his debut for the senior Philippines national team on 26 March 2024 in a World Cup qualifier against Iraq.